mixmaxhq/GitHubPlusPlus/README.md

 * Adds a button to view diffs without whitespace for people that prefer that.
 * Enables GitHub's file browser in PRs for the files that have changed in the PR, using Sublime Text-style fuzzy-matching logic.
+* Adds a deploy button to Mixmax repos.

 ## Installation